Risingshadow

 Holly Gibney

-Holly Gibney consists of four books.
+Holly Gibney consists of four books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.

 The Outsider (Holly Gibney #1)